MrAhile/K8s-CKA/2-Workloads/handling-logs.md

 3. Add a sidecar container which reads the logs from the volume every 10 seconds and stream them on its standard output

-4. Run the pod and make sure both container are running fine
+4. Run the pod and make sure both container are running fine.
+Check the logs of the sidecar container, you should get the logs coming from nginx

 5. Delete the Pod